-CDBG funding has been allocated to service agencies with direct connections to the low-moderate income communities, providing housing assistance, counseling, and other invaluable services.
+CDBG funding has been allocated to service agencies with direct connections to the low-moderate income communities, providing housing assistance, counseling, economic development programs, and other invaluable services.

 CR-10 - Racial and Ethnic composition of families assisted

 Describe the families assisted (including the racial and ethnic status of families assisted).
 91.520(a)